EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 ```
 Which initializes the pddl domain file and the nodes created to excecute the durative actions.

-With the following comman the Problem is initialized.
+With the following command the Problem is initialized.
 ```bash
 ros2 run plansys2_patrol_navigation_example patrolling_controller_node
 ```